fcrozatier/choco-ui/src/docs/guides/faq/+page.md

 ---

-## Is it packed with third party libs?
+## Is it packed with third-party libs?

 Nope, the design is voluntarily minimalist, with the goal of having a consistent and simple way of getting started and extending things.